pedalv/JavaApp/CXF/README.md

 - Incomming chains
 - Outgoing chains
 - Post-processing chains
+1.3.2 Requirements for a Custom Interceptor
+- Add additional processing to a chained
+> Auditing
+> SOAP message enhancement
+- Skip a processing step
+> Non-standard web services
+1.3.3 Designing a Custom Interceptor
+- Determine inbound or outbound
+- Select a phase
+- Determine where it fits in the order of phase processing
+- Implement message and fault handling
 1.4 Messages
-- Container for data to be passed through interceptor chains 2.1 CXF Transport Options
+- Container for data to be passed through interceptor chains 1.4.1 Message state
+- Stream, marshalled, un-marshalled...

+2.1 CXF Transport Options
 - HTTP
 - JMS
 - Local
 - UDP
 - Apache Camel
 2.1.1 HTTP Transport Options
 - Deploy web services to a web container
-- Deploy web services with an embedded web container

-2.1.2 CXF Servlets
+- Deploy web services with an embedded web container 2.1.2 CXF Servlets
 - Request processing for web service endpoints
 - Available in the cxf-rt-transports-http library
-- Supports the creation of Spring's application context

-2.2.3 CXF Web Container Supports
+- Supports the creation of Spring's application context 2.2.3 CXF Web Container Supports
 - Apache Tomcat
 - Jetty